faithreeves00/SMTPMailClient/README.md

 python3 -m smtpd -c DebuggingServer -n 127.0.0.1:2000

 This creates a fake server that will respond to messages.
-Use the IP address 127.0.0.1 in both the server and the client.
+The IP address 127.0.0.1 is used in both the server and the client.